oketaiwoesther/Lita-Final-Sales-Project/README.md

 ### Data Sources
 The primary dataset for this analysis, Data_sales.csv, is an open-source file exclusively available for download to members of the Ladies in Tech Africa group.
 It can be accessed through various online platforms and open data repositories.

-### Tools Used
+### Tools and Method Used
-- Microsoft Excel  for Data Cleaning Analysis and Visualization [Download Here](https://canvas.instructure.com/courses/10186984/files/folder/Capstone%20Project)
+- Microsoft Excel  The Data was analysis using Microsoft Excel, utilizing pivot table to organize, summarize , and filter the Data for easier interpretation [Download Here](https://canvas.instructure.com/courses/10186984/files/folder/Capstone%20Project)
 - SQL - Structured Query Language for Querying of Data
 - Power BI - For Visualization
 - GitHub for Portfolio Building